The Scorpion King

 - Guile Hero: She tricks Memnon into sparing Mathayus and kept him from raping her by lying to him that her powers would vanish if she lost her virginity.

 - Hot Witch: She is magically gifted with clairvoyance and the ability to manipulate snakes.

 - Ms. Fanservice: Most outfits she wears in the movie bare an awful lot of skin.

-- Naked Freak-Out: When she's drained along with the water from her bath and she emerges in the middle of the city naked.
+- Naked Freak-Out: Has this reaction when she's drained along with the water from her bath and she emerges in a fountain the middle of the city naked.